Miserlou/Zappa/README.md

 #### Deploying to a Custom Domain Name with SSL Certificates

-Zappa can be deployed with custom certificates, Let's Encrypt certificates, and [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/) certificates.
+Zappa can be deployed with custom certificates, Let's Encrypt certificates, and [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/) (ACM) certificates.

 Currently, the easiest of these to use are the AWS Certificate Manager certificates, as they are free, self-renewing, and require the least amount of work.